 Artists are coming from all over the country to show off their works in Boulder over the weekend.
 Come see the Pearl Street Mall transform into an artisan market full of plenty of visuals, food, beer and people.
 Make a day of it and then go play in the creek when you're done.

 The High Plains Premonition at 3 Kings Tavern (8 p.m.
 Saturday, $10) We're just a month away from the highly-anticipated High Plains Comedy Fest, and to relieve the waiting, the organizers are giving you a little preview of the show.
 Get your chuckles on with Sean White from the Windy City and James Draper, Carey Denise, Ben Bryant, and Joe Tullar.
 Check out the show and get your money's worth on a Saturday night, because those SexPots love giving out free stuff.

 #DBCExplorer Challenge: Hike Mount Bierstadt at Mount Bierstadt Trailhead on Guanella Pass (8 a.m.
 Sunday, free) Denver Beer Co has been placing GPS locations on their cans of beer, which also happens to tie in with a contest.
 With fifty locations in all, you're invited to visit all the adventurous locations for a chance to win free beer for a year, which is rad.
 Check out a location today with some like minded explorers and plip-plop your way to the top of Mount Bierstadt.
 Score some free energy bars to help your trek too.

 Lucha Libre & Laughs at The Oriental Theater (7 p.m.
 Sunday, $10) Sometimes Sundays are rough, because you go hard on Saturday, and that's cool, but turn up one last time with this mash-up of comedy and wrestling.
 If you still haven't been, you're in for a treat with Troy Baxley ripping yarns and a six way wrestling championship of suicidal proportions graces your face.

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.